maaaax/collatz/README.md

 # Collatz tree decomposed
 ## Dear Visitor!

-As this article is not (yet) on arxiv, the link to this repo has been posted in several discussion groups and some people related to this topic.
+As this article is not (yet) on arxiv, the link to this repo has been posted in several discussion groups and some people related to this topic were informed.

 Feel free to fork this repository and/or create a derived article from it but please give credits :)